overthrowncats/navi-browser/README.md

 # navi Browser 🌐
-A lightweight, minimal web browser built with Python and PyQt5.
+A lightweight, minimal web browser built with Python and PyQt5(PyQt6 might get added too).

 ## 📥 Download
 **👉 [Download version 1 here, use the command prompt at the bottom for the lastest version](https://github.com/omxrprob/navi-browser/releases/latest)**